Most interesting landmarks of Iceland

 - Þingvellir (Thingvellir) – Suðurland.
 A unique monument of history: a site where in 930 AD was established parliament of Iceland.
 It acted here until 1789.
 The site still contains remains of numerous temporary houses made of turf and rock which were used during the two weeks of assembly.

 Iceland is very rich with peculiar natural landmarks and the island contains also interesting cultural landmarks.
 The highlights of Iceland are:

 - Waterfalls – Iceland is very rich with magnificent, large waterfalls.
-Some other European countries have taller waterfalls, but a multitude of Icelandic waterfalls are unsurpassed in their width, power and visual impression.
-Several Icelandic waterfalls (Dettifoss, Gullfoss) belong to most impressive falls of the world.
+Some other European countries have taller waterfalls, but a multitude of Icelandic waterfalls are unsurpassed in their width, power, and visual impression.
+Several Icelandic waterfalls (Dettifoss, Gullfoss) belong to the most impressive falls of the world.

 - Geysers and other geothermal features – the only true geysers of Europe are located in Iceland.
 Haukadalur geothermal area contains two most famous geysers – Geysir and Strokkur, but there are several more beautiful and interesting geothermal fields in the country.

 Although there are some 1000 geysers in the world, the first "geyser" in the world is Geysir.
 This once powerful geyser gave a name to this spectacular phenomenon worldwide.

 Now is the time to explore Iceland – tourism is booming and your króona will go further than you think.
 The Rough Guide to Iceland shows you the very best this exceptional country has to offer: from the party capital, Reykjavík, with its white nights and northern lights, to the newest volcanic hotspots at Holuhraun and Eyjafjallajökull.
 Come eye to eye with the giants of the deep on a whale watching tour, take a dip in the geothermal waters of the Blue Lagoon, or hike to the isolated highland valley of Þórsmörk.